sourcegraph/about/content/blogposts/2023/cody-vscode-0-10-release.md

 Custom Cody Commands is an experimental feature for extending and customizing Cody.
 They can be configured locally, or shared with your team by checking them in to your repository.

-We’ve updated the JSON configuration format so it now requires a `slashCommand` (it's used as the configuration key) and replaced the command name with a sentence-cased `description`:
+We've updated the JSON configuration format so it now requires a slash command.
+Now the command is defined by the JSON object key rather than in a special field.
+We removed the old `slashCommand` field and added a new `description` field that describes how each command is used.

 ```diff
 {